 Program Management Improvement and Accountability Act

-This event marked a very strong imprint internationally during the month of December on the role of Project Management in the public sector.
+This event marked a powerful imprint internationally during December on the role of Project Management in the public sector.

 - Create a formal job series and career path for program managers in the federal government.

 - Develop a standards-based program management policy across the federal government.